Demon Knights: Plot

-The first arc opens with Jason Blood and Madame Xanadu arriving at the town of Little Spring.
-While in the local tavern, they find themselves among the likes of Vandal Savage, Sir Ystin, Al Jabr, and Exoristos.
-Outside the town, the impending horde of The Questing Queen and Mordru composed of barbarians, magically enchanted dinosaurs, and mechanical man-powered dragons is heading towards the town.
-The Queen wishes to go through Little Spring to reach the rich city of Alba Sarum and take it by surprise.
-When the horde meets resistance from the heroes, the Queen decides the only choice of action is to contain and destroy the town.
-Vandal tells the villagers that the only means of survival is to evacuate, having once served in the Questing Queen's horde.
-To save the town from an oncoming fireball, Xanadu creates a magical barrier sealing Little Spring inside and out until sunrise.
-The Horsewoman is able to get through the barrier and heads to warn Alba Sarum and bring reinforcements.
+Jason Blood and Madame Xanadu arrive in the town of Little Spring and encounter Vandal Savage, Sir Ystin, Al Jabr, and Exoristos.
+Outside the town, a horde led by the Questing Queen and Mordru is heading towards the town.
+To save Little Spring from an oncoming fireball, Xanadu creates a magical barrier that seals it until sunrise.
+The Horsewoman gets through the barrier and heads to warn Alba Sarum and bring reinforcements.
 As the heroes and villagers prepare for the battle to come, Sir Ystin receives a vision from Merlin.
 He reveals to Ystin the source of his immortality and his yearning to seek the holy grail.
 Merlin also explains that Camelot itself is a city which is reincarnated over the centuries, meaning to be the best of humanity but always falling before its time.
-Vandal defects to the Queen, escaping Little Spring by an underground passage, and is made general for her forces.
-Finally day breaks, and Xanadu's barrier falls.
-The result is a brutal slaughter of the villagers of Little Spring.
+Vandal defects to the Queen, escaping Little Spring through an underground passage, and is made general for her forces.
+Finally day breaks, and Xanadu's barrier falls, leading the villains to massacre its residents.
 Vandal reveals his real intentions were to capture the horde's supply lines for himself but is discovered by the Queen.
 She opens fire on her own forces which causes routing and chaos.
 The forces of Alba Sarum arrive and force the Questing Queen to retreat but Little Spring and its people are devastated.